Harmony with TypeScript

 Type assertions

-In TypeScript for polymorphic function return we can explicitly asserts a type.
-That simple:
+For polymorphic function returns, we can explicitly assert a type:

 class Shape { ... }